amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Issue 2**: "An error has occurred: The requested redirect URI is malformed or doesn't match the client redirect URI.

-**Solution**: Check whether the redirect URI in the request is different from the redirect URIs registered in the application registry.
+**Solution**: Check whether the redirect URI in the request differs from the redirect URIs that were registered in the application registry.

 **Issue 3**: Client authentication failed error.
 "An error has occurred: Client authentication failed due to an unknown client, no client authentication included, or unsupported authentication method.."